Core

 x has-slot?: name → Boolean | name is-a?: String

-directly (that is, not through delegates) contains a slot called name
+Check if object x directly (that is, not through delegates) contains a slot called name.

-Implies x replies-to?: (Particle new: name)
+Implies x replies-to?: (Particle new: name).

 Example: